Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The adjuvant is called “Matrix-M.”

-Which is so close to sounding like an X-Men character that I wouldn’t be surprised if they had to get licensing from Disney…
+Its name is so close to sounding like an X-Men character that I wouldn’t be surprised if they had to get licensing from Disney.

 Though, if they had to, which they did not, I’m sure they would have agreed because the safety of this new adjuvant has been widely tested.